NashTech-Labs/Check-Images-existence-In-ACR-using-Go/README.md

 You need to define these values in your code as global varibale before running:-

-                	acrName = "testacrmk"  // your ACR name test_image = "hello-world:1.1.0" // Imagw which you are looking for
+                	acrName = "testacrmk"               // your ACR name test_image = "hello-world:1.1.0"    // Imagw which you are looking

 Step 1:- Run the go initialization command: